jasonrubenstein/diceware_passphrase/README.md

         Using real dice to lookup entries from the list will be more random than using a pseudo-random generator, as used here.
         This is a good tool, and probably random enough.

+        Not all passwords generated will be appropriate for every use-case or set of input limitations.
+Generate a bunch of them and cherry-pick the ones most appropriate.

+        (Or, clone and modify this script for use)

 ## Example
     /PATH/TO/SCRIPT/diceware_password> python3 get_pw.py